timanema/fail2ban-service/README.md

 Simple modular centralized fail2ban clone

 ## API
-This section lists all provided endpoints
+This section lists all provided endpoints.
+When the API key is enabled requests need to provide this key using the query parameter using the `key` parameter.
+This would result in: `http://<address>/<endpoint>?key=<api key>`.

 | Endpoint | Purpose | Method | Notes | Expected body |
 | --- | --- | --- | --- | --- |